 why-you-should-cultivate-gratitude-everyday

-We can transform our thinking from one of scarcity and negativity to one of abundance and positivity with just a few minutes of gratitude practice.
-When we practice gratitude, we develop patience, well-being, and even our creativity.
-Feeling thankful for what we have and how we have been blessed strengthens the neurological pathways that help us notice and engage in other positive emotions and behaviors.
+With just a few minutes of gratitude, we can transform our thinking from one of scarcity and negativity to one of abundance and positivity.
+When we practice gratitude, we can develop patience, improve well-being, and even heighten our creativity.
+Feeling thankful for what we have strengthens the neurological pathways that help us notice and engage in other positive emotions and behaviors.
 It’s similar to how exercising in the morning can help you make better eating choices.
 By practicing gratitude, our “positivity muscle” is strengthened, and positive thinking is easier.

 Beyond those positive behaviors, practicing gratitude also reduces negative behaviors like stress and feelings of burnout.

-While we know the benefits of practicing gratitude, sometimes our busy lives can make it less of a priority for us (which shouldn’t be an excuse!).
-But by scheduling a daily gratitude practice, you’re more likely to actually do it.
-Here, TaskHuman coaches Celene Liwanag, Casey Kucsera, and Mariana Morais explain why you should cultivate gratitude everyday.
+While we are aware of the benefits of practicing gratitude, our busy lives can sometimes make it a lower priority for us.
+By scheduling a daily gratitude practice, you’re more likely to actually do it.
+Here, TaskHuman coaches Celene Liwanag, Casey Kucsera, and Mariana Morais explain why you should cultivate gratitude every day.

 Coach Celene Liwanag makes sure she practices gratitude daily.
 Her go-to method is to make her practice short rather than not practice at all.